mozilla/hawk/README.md

 system where the clients are implemented using best practices and are under the control of the server.
 Instead of dropping replay protection, **Hawk** offers a required time window and an optional nonce verification.
 Together, it provides developers with the ability to decide how to enforce their security policy without impacting the client's implementation.

+### Is the NTP attribute really necessary?

+It's a good investment for the future.
+While clients can use the server time to calculate clock skew, large scale deployment of clients talking to many servers is going to make this very expensive.
+Such clients will need to maintain a large data set of clock offsets, and keep updating it.
+Instead, the NTP information allows them to keep track of much fewer clocks, especially when using the default 'pool.ntp.org' service.

 # Acknowledgements